Adam-Aber/OEDI-Dataset-Data-Preprocessing/README.md

 ![Cooling:Electricity [kW](Hourly)](distributions/figure3.png)

 ### 2.3 Heating:Electricity [kW](Hourly)

+The "Heating:Electricity [kW](Hourly)" characteristic records the use of electricity by heating systems, with little applicability to theft detection unless electric heating is a significant and control lable factor, which seems less likely given the nature of the dataset.
+Its raw histogram is very right-skewed with a maximum at 0 kW of frequency 250,000 with a steep drop-off with very small values after 50 kW, suggesting that heating is not typically in operation, possibly due to reliance on gas or weather conditions.
+There are no missing values in this column.

 - **Significance:** Low; relevant only if electric heating is a major factor (unlikely in this dataset).
 - **Distribution:** Very right-skewed, peaks at 0 kW (frequency ~250,000), small values beyond 50 kW.
 - **Missing Values:** None.